 Apply for Diagnostic Imaging Physics Residency

-The IU School of Medicine Diagnostic Imaging Physics residency program is offered in Indianapolis and participates in the Medical Physics Matching Program.
+Annually, two positions are open for the IU School of Medicine Diagnostic Imaging Physics residency.
+The program is offered in Indianapolis and participates in the Medical Physics Matching Program.
 Applications must be submitted through the American Association of Physicists in Medicine (AAPM) Medical Physics Residency Application Program (apply MP-RAP).
+Applicants must have a PhD in Medical Physics or in a related field with demonstrated knowledge of diagnostic imaging medical physics.
+Discover application requirements and other unique facts of the program in the Handbook.

 Diagnostic Imaging Physics at IU School of Medicine